GO FIGURE: A Meta Evaluation of Factuality in Summarization

 \subsubsection{Model-Generated Datasets}

-To assess the performance of various metrics on actual generated text, we use a version of the T5 encoder-decoder summarization model \cite{Raffel2019ExploringTL} that was pretrained on news summarization data and generate summary text using either greedy decoding, beam search or a sample-based decoding strategy like top-\textit{k} \cite{Fan2018HierarchicalNS} and Nucleus sampling \cite{Holtzman2020TheCC}.
-We conduct a fine-grained human evaluation of factuality over generated summaries to assess effectiveness of our sensitivity analysis at highlighting metric strengths and weaknesses for generated summaries (See section \ref{sec:gen_exp}).
+In order to observe how metrics perform on machine-generated summaries, we generate summaries from fine-tuned T5 encoder-decoder summarization models \cite{Raffel2019ExploringTL} that was pretrained on news summarization data.
+We generate summary text using either beam search or sample-based decoding strategies.
+We then annotate the generated summaries for fine-grained factual errors using the types in Figure \ref{fig:real_dist} to create a hand-curated factual consistency diagnostic dataset.